masterdoge13/Simple-RPG-Game/README.md

 Tue Aug 05 22:59:35 PDT 2025
 Retrieved following equipment from inventory:
 [asdf] +0 Armour - Attack increase 0.0x - Damage reduction 55.200678217876465%

+## Phase 4: Task 3

+If I had more time to refactor and improve my project, I would change the Equipment class to be an abstract class and have different types of equipment extend that class, instead of having the EquipmentType enumeration differentiate between types of equipment.
+This way, it would be much easier to add other pieces of equipment, like gloves, accessories, or offhand items to the game later.
+It will make it much easier to separate the different equipment types in the equipped class, instead of having to get and compare the equipment type in each instance of equipment.
+It would also open the door for unique types of stats on top of the attack multiplier and damage reduction the game currently has.

+I would also refactor out an abstract class from Player and Enemy as there is a lot of dupicated code.
+Fields like attack, current health, max health, difficulty, name, gold, experience, and their getters/setters can be moved to an abstract class.
+This will allow for much more readable code and possible make it easier to create more enemy types in the future.